 But in recent years, dozens of companies found a way around federal regulations to sell gun parts and do-it-yourself kits online and at gun shows that made it easy for anyone, including those prohibited from owning firearms, to build their own untraceable firearms at home in minutes.
 These “ghost guns” are made using so-called “80-percent”-complete frames and receivers sold with jigs, instructions, and even drill bits so that they can be finished quickly and without specialized training.
 More importantly, these unfinished frames and receivers lacked serial numbers and, until recently, the industry maintained that they did not have to be sold or transferred through licensed dealers with accompanying background checks.

 The rise of 3D printing has also opened another avenue for criminals to create untraceable firearms.
-While guns can be completely 3D-printed from plastic, like the single-shot, .22-caliber Liberator pistol that captured headlines in 2013, today it’s more common for people to build sturdier firearms by 3D-printing frames and receivers and adding metal components, such as barrels and slides, made by established gun companies.
+While guns can be completely 3D-printed from plastic — like the single-shot, .22-caliber Liberator pistol that captured headlines in 2013 — today it’s more common for people to build sturdier firearms by 3D-printing frames and receivers and adding metal components, such as barrels and slides, made by established gun companies.
 The 3D printers, materials, and gun parts are all available online.

 Predictably, ghost guns have emerged as the weapons of choice for criminals, gun traffickers, and others legally prohibited from buying firearms, leading to a steep increase in the number of ghost guns recovered from crime scenes in recent years, as depicted by the chart below.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) estimates that between 2016 and 2021, law enforcement personnel recovered approximately 45,240 unserialized crime guns.
+The ATF estimates that between 2016 and 2021, law enforcement personnel recovered approximately 45,240 unserialized crime guns.
 More recently, the Department of Justice announced that it had “recovered 25,785 ghost guns in domestic seizures, as well as 2,453 through international operations” in 2022 alone.
-Ghost guns have also been used in mass shootings, armed far-right extremists, and led to gunfire on school grounds in places like Arizona, Kansas, Maryland, and New Mexico.
-More recoveries and shootings involving ghost guns are detailed here.

-The National Shooting Sports Foundation (NSSF), the gun industry’s trade association, has allowed ghost gun sellers like Polymer80, to exhibit at its annual Shooting, Hunting, Outdoor Trade (SHOT) Show.
+The National Shooting Sports Foundation (NSSF), the gun industry’s trade association, has allowed ghost gun sellers like Polymer80 to exhibit at its annual Shooting, Hunting, Outdoor Trade (SHOT) Show.
 The NSSF even defended Polymer80 after the ATF raided the company on the suspicion that it was selling complete firearm-building kits without a background check as required by federal law, stating, “We have not seen credible evidence and statistics demonstrating that [ghost guns are] a significant issue.”
 And larger, more established gun companies continue to sell components for building, modifying, and repairing firearms — including ghost guns — online and through distributors.
 Some companies even sold Glock factory parts alongside ghost gun frames and kits, for example.

 The frame and receiver rule

 The finalized rule, which went into effect on August 24, 2022, corrected the ATF’s previous interpretation of federal law.
-Since 1968, the federal definition of “firearm” has included 1) complete firearms, 2) those that may “readily” be completed, and 3) the core building blocks of firearms, including the frames of handguns and the receivers of long guns.
+Since 1968, the federal definition of “firearm” has included 1) complete firearms, 2) those that are “readily” completed, and 3) the core building blocks of firearms, including the frames of handguns and the receivers of long guns.
 As the Department of Justice stated, the ATF’s new rule “makes clear that parts kits that are readily convertible to functional weapons, or functional ‘frames’ or ‘receivers’ of weapons, are subject to the same regulations as traditional firearms,” meaning they must be serialized and sold with an accompanying background check.

 According to the final rule, the ATF will consider several factors in determining if an unfinished frame or receiver can be “readily completed,” including the time it takes to finish the process, the ease of doing so, and the equipment required.